 - Government of Alberta, Alberta Health.
 (2017, August 16).
 Opioids and Substances of Misuse Alberta Report, 2017 Q2.
 Retrieved September 14, 2017, from https://open.alberta.ca/dataset/1cfed7da-2690-42e7-97e9-da175d36f3d5/resource/5b2cbe3f-ea27-4688-bdded630ee770ba0/download/Opioids-Substances-Misuse-Report-2017-Q2.pdf

 In May 2018, the province announced that the Opioid Emergency Response Commission’s term had been extended 18 months, and that new members has been appointed to the Commission.
-Bill Given, Mayor of City of Grande Prairie and AUMA Director for Cities up to 500,000 was among the new members appointed.
-As there is now a municipal representative on the Commission, establishing a separate Provincial/Municipal Working Group on Opioids would be duplicating efforts.
+Bill Given, Mayor of City of Grande Prairie and AUMA Director for Cities up to 500,000 was among these new members.
+With a municipal representative on the Commission, the AUMA Board approved accepting the province’s response to the resolution, as establishing a separate Provincial/Municipal Working Group on Opioids would have been duplicating efforts.